 At the end of the day, for both authors and bloggers, writing is 30% inspiration, 70% dedication.
 A writing routine is one of the most solid building blocks when it comes to actually producing content consistently.

 All authors know that their #1 marketing tool is their book cover.
 In fact, a professionally designed book cover is the one thing that we at Reedsy strongly recommend authors spend money on, even if you’re not going to pay for anything else.
 A good book cover should encourage readers to judge the book by its cover.
 More than that, it should intrigue readers so that they end up buying the book or downloading it to read on their Kindles to satisfy their curiosity.

 The same basic principle applies to bloggers.
 As Nina mentions in this post on the visual appeal of blogs, you might not want to waste too much time perfecting the appearance of your blog when you’re starting out.
 However, as you progress, you want to update your blog design so that it’s professional and eye-catching to readers.

 With this in mind, the best kind of blog will appear clean and inviting.
 It should enable your audience to:

 - find content easily.

-And, most of all, your blog design is what your audience basis its first impression of you.
+And, most of all, your blog design is what your audience bases its first impression of you.
 Don’t miss that moment up by neglecting your blog design!

 5. Proofread, proofread, proofread.